This page describes the kinds of work we do regularly and some of the more unusual transactions we have structured and documented.

 Condominium Conversion and New Construction Subdivision and (California Only)

-- We prepare CC&Rs, bylaws and other governing documents for new construction projects and condominium conversions, and we take these projects through the approval process with the California Bureau of Real Estate (“BRE”).
-Since 1990, we have successfully taken more than 400 projects through BRE approval.
+- We prepare CC&Rs, bylaws and other governing documents for new construction projects and condominium conversions, and we take these projects through the approval process with the California Department of Real Estate (“DRE”).
+Since 1990, we have successfully taken more than 800 projects through DRE approval.